-Up until very recently, stonewalling, aka the silent treatment, was passed around as the go-to advice, at least in pop culture, for unsatisfied partners in relationships.
+Up until very recently, stonewalling, a.k.a. the silent treatment, was given as the go-to advice, at least in pop culture, for unsatisfied partners in relationships.
 “S/he’s giving me the silent treatment” doesn’t really raise any red flags and is scoffed off as a trivial, temporary problem.
 However, stonewalling abuse is a very real threat in relationships, one that might just jeopardize the whole dynamic.

 Relationships are built around honest and open communication.
 By telling each other your wants and expectations, you let your partner know how to make and keep each other happy.
 When you take away communication from a relationship, you’re quite literally suffocating it.

 Even so, couples often spend a couple of days stonewalling each other after fights.
 How then, could stonewalling be emotional abuse?
 Why is it done?
+What are the signs and effects of stonewalling in a relationship?
 How does one deal with being stonewalled?
 Let’s find out everything you need to know.

 Related Reading: How To Respond To The Silent Treatment – Effective Ways To Handle It